scrtlabs/discovery-docker-network/README.md

 ## Running the tests

-1. Create your `env` file from the template:
+1. Create your `env` file from the template.
+No need to change any environment variables.
+Lines 6-9 can be disregarded as they are not currently used.

     ```
     $ cp .env-template .env